 Would you like to speak with a current student in our graduate economics program?
 Feel free to contact any of the program’s graduate student ambassadors to learn about their experience in the program.

-I’m a second year PhD student from Beijing, China.
+Siyan Liu is a third year PhD student from Beijing, China.
 I got an MA in economics from Vanderbilt University and a BBA from The University of Hong Kong.
 My research interests are labor and development economics, especially field experiments and education-related topics.
 I am currently working as an RA on a student reassignment project for Wake County Public School System, which has been a rewarding working and learning experience.
 After graduation I hope to become a researcher at international institutions organizing and evaluating development projects.

-Mike Jones is a third year doctoral student in Agricultural and Resource Economics from Tallahassee, Florida.
+Mike Jones is a fourth year doctoral student in Agricultural and Resource Economics from Tallahassee, Florida.
 He has a master's degree in Agricultural Economics from Purdue University and undergraduate degrees in Food and Resource Economics and Political Science from the University of Florida.
-Currently working under an IGERT fellowship through the Center for Genetic Engineering and Society, Mike's interests include post-harvest crop management and biotechnology possibilities to improve smallholder agriculture in the developing world.
+Currently working through NC State's Center for Genetic Engineering and Society, Mike's interests include post-harvest crop management and how new forms of biotechnology may impact agricultural production and markets.
 His past research has led to collaborations in South America, Eastern and Southern Africa, Central Asia, and the Middle East.
 After graduation he hopes to enter academia or work internationally through institutions dedicated to agricultural or economic development.